PlayQ/unity-uitest-tool/README.md

 ### Implementing own Assertation method

 Let's create a simple assertation method, which takes GameObject, checks whether it has your custom component `LevelButton` and check stars count on it.
-We will ckreate in in own partial `Check` class.
+We will create iе in own partial `Check` class.

 ``` c#
 public static void StarsCount(string path, int startCount) //path is a full path of GameObject in hierarchy on scene